wizelineacademy/ios-bootcamp-project-2021/README.md

 We provide the delivery dates for you to plan accordingly.
 Please, take this challenge seriously and try to make progress constantly.

-It’s worth mentioning that you’ll ONLY get feedback from the review team for your first deliverable, so you will have a chance to fix or improve the code based on our suggestions.
+It’s worth mentioning that you’ll ONLY get feedback from the review team for your first and second deliverable, so you will have a chance to fix or improve the code based on our suggestions.

 For the final deliverable, we will provide some feedback, but there is no extra review date.
-If you are struggling with something, we will be happy to help you via the #ios-bootcamp-2021 slack channel.
+If you are struggling with something, we will be happy to help you via the #ios-q4-bootcamp slack channel.

 ### First Deliverable